 Figure 2.
 Structures within the oral cavity that require assessment during an intraoral examination.

-Prognosis of Salivary gland tumors
+Prognosis of Salivary Gland Tumors

 Salivary gland tumors are classified according to the WHO histological classification published in 2005.
 These tumors are graded as high, intermediate, or low.
 The prognosis of salivary gland tumors (figure 3) is associated with tumor stage, histology classification, and grading.
 Other factors contributing to a less favorable prognosis are signs of nerve infiltration, extra tumor extension and cervical node involvement, patient’s age, and tumor site presentation.
 The most common Malignant epithelial tumors are Mucoepidermoid carcinoma, Adenoid cystic carcinoma, and Acinic cell Carcinoma.
 [1] [5]